How to start a scrap metal business from the ground up

 - Create a preliminary budget listing expected costs for a truck, scales, and initial insurance payments.

-Step 2: Establish your legal entity and secure licenses
+How do you form your legal entity and secure licenses?

-You might want to consider forming a Limited Liability Company (LLC).
-It protects your personal assets from business debts and offers pass-through taxation, meaning profits are taxed on your personal return.
+Forming a Limited Liability Company (LLC) protects your personal assets from business debts and offers pass-through taxation, meaning profits are taxed on your personal return.
+The IRS treats a single-member LLC as a disregarded entity by default, so no separate corporate return is required unless you elect otherwise.
 This structure provides a good balance of protection and simplicity for a new business.

 Federal and state registration

-Once your business is named, get a free Employer Identification Number (EIN) from the IRS website.
-You will need this for taxes and banking.
+Once your business is named, get a free Employer Identification Number (EIN) from the IRS.
+You will need this number for taxes and banking.
 Next, research your state's scrap metal dealer license.
-Requirements vary, but expect to pay between $200 and $1,000 for a license that can take 4-8 weeks to process.
+Requirements vary, but expect to pay between $200 and $1,000 for a license that can take 4 to 8 weeks to process.

 Many new owners overlook local permits.
 Beyond a general business license, you may need environmental permits from your state's protection agency, especially for handling fluids or potential ground contaminants.
 Check with your city planning department about zoning before you sign a lease to avoid issues.